jerryhgladinet/newdocs/admin/new_admin/cluster_admin.rst

 3. Choosing a storage location: a sub‑folder of the cluster default tenant, an existing folder, or a new location.
 4. Completing the tenant plan – specifying user licence count, storage quota and bandwidth limits.

-``(Screenshot placeholder: clicked‑new‑tenant‑from‑tenant‑manager‑screen‑screen2.png – shows the first page of the tenant creation wizard.)``
+``(Screenshot placeholder: clicked‑new‑tenant‑from‑tenant‑manager‑screen‑screen2.png – shows the first page of the **Add New Tenant** wizard titled “Welcome”.
+It asks for the tenant name and administrator email and provides options to start from scratch or import existing data.)``
-``(Screenshot placeholder: clicked‑new‑tenant‑from‑tenant‑manager‑screen‑screen3.png – shows the division of responsibilities page.)``
+``(Screenshot placeholder: clicked‑new‑tenant‑from‑tenant‑manager‑screen‑screen3.png – shows the **Division of Responsibilities** page in the tenant creation wizard.
+Radio buttons let you choose whether the cluster admin or tenant admin manages users, storage, team folders and other resources.)``
-``(Screenshot placeholder: cluster‑admin‑new‑tenant‑storage‑options.png – shows the storage location selection page in the tenant creation wizard.)``
+``(Screenshot placeholder: cluster‑admin‑new‑tenant‑storage‑options.png – shows the **Storage Options** step of the tenant creation wizard.
+It presents radio buttons for **Existing Tenant Storage**, **File Servers in LAN**, **Remote File Servers** and **Cloud Storage (S3/Azure/Wasabi)**.)``

 Cluster Branding
 ----------------